All Episodes

 It's a, you know, the bombs bursting.

-It ought to no more than 45 seconds to get that thing done.
+No more than 45 seconds to get that thing done.

 If it's done, this is just me.

-Holy cow, look at you see Bill Richardson there.
+Holy cow, look at you see Bill Richardson there?

 Is that Bill Richardson?

-That's not Bill.
+That's not Bill Richardson.

 That's not Jimmy Lee Dykes.